Bojan Aleksov

-Bojan Aleksov is an anti-war and human rights activist, historian and openly gay person, born in Belgrade, Serbia.
-He is best known as a voice against the Yugoslav Wars through his engagement with the Center for Anti-War Action, Women in Black and Conscientious Objectors in Serbia.
-Since 2007 he has been an assistant professor and then associate professor of history of Southeast Europe at the University College London’s School of Slavonic and East European Studies.
+Bojan Aleksov is a Serbian-born historian, and professor of Balkan history at the University College London.
+He is a human rights activist best known as a voice against the Yugoslav Wars through his engagement with the Center for Anti-War Action, Women in Black, and Conscientious Objectors in Serbia.
+Since 2007 he has been an assistant professor, and since 2025 a full time professor of Balkan history at the University College London's School of Slavonic and East European Studies.

 Early years and education

 Aleksov was born in Belgrade, Serbia.
 At the beginning of the war in Croatia in 1991, Aleksov was in the Yugoslav People's Army fulfilling his regular military service.
 In August, after trying to escape from the service, Aleksov was caught and sent to a military hospital in Sarajevo.
 He was later released after being certified as "mentally unable to serve in the army."